alessandroperales74/apc-scripting/Mail_Notification_ENG.md

 current_time = datetime.now()
 date_format = current_time.strftime('%Y-%m-%d')
 ```
 Then, we declare the paths where will be our files.
+Just make sure that these folders exist in the specified route.

 ```python
 filepath = 'C:\\Users\\aperalesc\\Desktop\\github\\python_mails'